Mahalakshmi-24/code-journal1/README.md

   * I'm selecting the Dell website for to write userstory and draw a
     wireframe.

-  * I try to figure out how many user we can write.
+  * I try to figure out how many user story we can write.

+  * I try to write three user otherwise it won't work for my assessment.